EDS115 Introduction to Research Methods

 48 hours of lectures including student assignment work - two double lectures per week spread over 12 weeks.
 In addition, a double datalab per week most weeks.

-External examiner will be involved in evaluation of written exams.
+External examiner will be involved in grading all written exams.

 Allowed examination aids: Calculator handed out, no other aids